jsanin/converter/README.md

 This system has three components:
 - Converter API (backend).
 This exposes the operations needed to convert numbers to english words
 - Converter UI (frontend).
 This has the view components to interact with the backend to show the result to the end user
 - API Gateway.
-Works a single entry-point for this system
+Works a single entry-point for this system.

 ![Container diagram](c4model/containers.png "Container diagram")